duybnguyen/financial-tracker/README.md

 ### Prerequisites

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
-- Java SDK: Make sure Java SDK is installed and configured in IntelliJ.
+- Java SDK: Make sure Java SDK (version 17 or above) is installed and properly configured in IntelliJ.

 ### Running the Application in IntelliJ